longpdo/Best-README-Template/PYTHON_README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 [![Product Screenshot][product-screenshot]](https://example.com)

-Here's a blank template to get started:
-**To avoid retyping too much info.
-Do a search and replace with your text editor for the following:**
-`_REPOSITORY_`

 ### Built With

 * [Python 3.7.6](https://www.python.org/downloads/)

 <!-- GETTING STARTED -->
 ## Getting Started

 To get a local copy up and running follow these simple steps.

 ### Prerequisites

 * Python 3

 ```sh
 # Install via brew on macOS
 brew install python